Ageing periods explained

 For more information about the ageing options available, please select each option below:

-Set your payment due preference - Sage 50 Accounts v28.1 and above
+Set your payment due preference - v28.1 and above

 In your customer and supplier records, you can set payments to be due by a certain number of days after the invoice date.
-In Sage 50 Accounts v28.1 you can now choose whether invoices are due immediately or after 30 days when customer or supplier records have a Payment Due value of zero
+You can choose whether invoices are due immediately or after 30 days when customer or supplier records have a payment due value of zero

 When due days is zero, payment is to be due immediately.